apache/trafficcontrol/docs/source/api/v2/servers.rst

 :interfaceName:  The name of the primary network interface used by the server
 :ip6Address:     An optional IPv6 address and subnet mask of ``interfaceName``
+:ip6IsService:   An optional boolean value which if ``true`` indicates that the IPv6 address will be used for routing content.
+Defaults to ``true``.
 :ip6Gateway:     An optional IPv6 address of the gateway used by ``interfaceName``
 :ipAddress:      The IPv4 address of ``interfaceName``
+:ipIsService:    An optional boolean value which if ``true`` indicates that the IPv4 address will be used for routing content.
+Defaults to ``true``.
 :ipGateway:      The IPv4 address of the gateway used by ``interfaceName``
 :ipNetmask:      The IPv4 subnet mask used by ``interfaceName``
 :mgmtIpAddress:  An optional IPv4 address of some network interface on the server used for 'management'